 The Call for Global Action

 Despite the innovative efforts to provide alternative education, UNESCO underscores that nothing can replace the value of in-person schooling.
-The organization continues to urge the international community to maintain pressure on the de facto authorities in Afghanistan to fully restore access to and women.
+The organization continues to urge the international community to maintain pressure on the de facto authorities in Afghanistan to fully restore access to education for girls and women.

 Profound Violation of Basic Human Rights